How JWT Works — Complete Authentication Developer Guide (2026)

 }

-- Backend extracts token from header.
+Beareris the standard authentication scheme.- Backend middleware extracts token from header.

-- Every protected route requires token.
+- Every protected route requires a valid token.

-- Without token → 401 Unauthorized.
+- Without valid token → 401 Unauthorized response.

-6. Backend Token Validation
+6. Backend Token Validation Middleware

 function verifyToken(req, res, next) {